Third Hong Kong news company shutters as media fears grow

 "Can we work on some 'safe news'?
 I don't even know what is 'safe news'," chief editor Daisy Li, also a former HKJA president, told reporters.

-Hong Kong has long been a regional and international media hub, even as the city's press freedom ranking steadily slipped over the last decade.
+Hong Kong had long been a regional and international media hub, even as the city's press freedom ranking steadily slipped over the last decade.

-But in the last 18 months, unprecedented changes have swept through the industry, primarily targeting local media.
+But in the last 18 months, unprecedented changes have swept through the industry, primarily targeting local press.

 Outspoken tabloid Apple Daily collapsed last year after its assets were frozen and key leaders arrested under a new national security law over the content it published.

-Stand News closed last week after seven current and former members were arrested.
+Stand News closed last week after seven current and former members were arrested for their reporting.

-The company, its co-founder Chung Pui-kuen and last chief editor Patrick Lam were charged with "conspiracy to publish seditious publications" and were denied bail.
+The company, its co-founder Chung Pui-kuen and last chief editor Patrick Lam were charged with "conspiracy to publish seditious publications".
+Both journalists were denied bail.

 With a few exceptions, remaining local outlets have increasingly toed the official line while new government appointees have turned public broadcaster RTHK into something more closely resembling China's state media.

+"Flush your own faeces first before you lecture us on sanitation," he said.

+Human and media rights groups like Amnesty International, Reporters Without Borders and the International Federation of Journalists have called for Assange to be released.

-Many international media outlets still have Asia headquarters in Hong Kong including AFP, Bloomberg, the Wall Street Journal, CNN, the Economist and the Financial Times.
+Question marks are growing over the future of international media in Hong Kong where companies like AFP, Bloomberg, the Wall Street Journal, CNN, the Economist, Nikkei and the Financial Times all have Asia headquarters or regional offices.

 Others such as The New York Times and The Washington Post moved to or opened new Asia offices in South Korea because of the political situation in Hong Kong.

-Last month, the Hong Kong administration threatened legal action against The Wall Street Journal and the Financial Times for editorials critical of government policy.
+Last month, the Hong Kong government threatened legal action against The Wall Street Journal and the Financial Times for editorials critical of government policy.

-The HKJA said Monday it was "deeply saddened and sorry" to hear of the CitizenNews closure.

-"Reputed as Asia's World City, free flow of information and freedom of press are indispensable for Hong Kong," the group wrote.
+In its latest letter to the WSJ responding to an editorial last week titled "No One Is Safe In Hong Kong", Chief Secretary John Lee accused the newspaper of making "baseless allegations" and said the Stand News arrests had "nothing to do with the freedom of the press".

 © 2022 AFP